 The Sri Sri Radha Krishna Temple in Spanish Fork, Utah and was built to meet the needs of the Hindu community in Utah County, Utah and hosts seasonal festivals, weddings, receptions, Yoga classes and other weekly services for prayer and meditation.

-The event will include classical and folk-dancing, live music, dramas, a ceremony of lights, a huge vegetarian feast, and offering of respects to a live cow.
+Classical and folk dancing, live music, dramas, a ceremony of lights, a huge vegetarian feast, and an offering of respect to a live cow.

 The Festival of Lights occurs during the lull between fall harvests and the onset of the monsoons.
 Thus it is a time of thanksgiving, and that corollary festival is called Anna Kuta (literally meaning “heaps of food”).
 Lord Krishna inaugurated this festival by inspiring the inhabitants of His village (Vrndavan) to worship the cows on this one day per year and to prepare a huge celebratory feast consisting of no less than 108 preparations.

 Guests are encouraged to prepare vegetarian dishes at home (without onions or garlic) and bring them to the temple to augment the devotional offerings.
 Optionally, one could bring fruits or flowers.

 DOUBLE the Cornbelly’s fun with two locations!
 Along with their flagship location at Thanksgiving Point in Lehi, Cornbelly’s opening up their farm in Spanish Fork as a second destination for farmtastic Halloween fun!

 Burning of a 20’ high ten-headed demon named Ravana

 World Class Entertainment

 After 34 increasingly successful editions of the India Fest, few people in Utah County are ignorant of the fact that, once a year, you can go to India without spending a lot of money.
 You can have India right in the middle, of all places, … Spanish Fork!